 Opportunities to Engage

 Due to COVID-19, outreach efforts for stakeholder, community, and staff feedback were halted but resumed in August.
-Additional feedback sessions began in December and will continue through February via webinars.
+Additional feedback sessions took place from December through February via webinars.